Libensemble/libensemble/README.rst

     pip download libensemble

-You can download the source code from `github <https://github.com/Libensemble/libensemble>`_
+You can also download the source code from `github <https://github.com/Libensemble/libensemble>`_

 The examples and tests are set up to be run from the source distribution and do not currently require the libEnsemble package to be installed.
 Installing the package, however, will download any python dependencies required.
 This can be done from the top level directory using::